Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It was odd how the anyone SOR-adjacent divided, really.
 You had the Beefs of course, then you had everyone else, and the divide between them was actually pretty significant.
 If someone *could* hack the four-digit life, they did sooner or later, and for them the sky was the more or less the limit.
 If not, well...they were still quarter-ton-plus freaks, and usually considerably bigger...but they weren’t Beefs.
 Except for Tiny, who for the moment was consciously staying smaller, the team just naturally split into the *exceptional* and the *unbelievable.*

 Peak human versus legitimately superhuman.
 Or supergaoian.
 And supermonkey now too.
 It was a hell of a thing to see.
 Knowing that, Adam had tailored plans for all of them to fit with what they could do.
-But two of them---Julian and Christian---were each their own Corti-bred category, maximum adaptability versus maximum ability.
+But two of them - Julian and Christian - were each their own Corti-bred category, maximum adaptability versus maximum ability.
 Adam had *no idea* what their limits were.

 And with Firth, the biggest problem had always been motivation.
 Being so naturally, *utterly* talented had influenced his ambitions from an early age.
 He could skate by on what he was, so he sorta *did,* and he was so damn good that nobody ever really noticed.